Andrew-code2020/ms3onlinecookbook/README.md

 - create basic information that the user could read about healthy food recipes
 - Allow users to add recipes they feel have benefitted them for others to use
-- Allow users to modify recipes they feel have benefitted them for others in case they discover new information about a recipe
+- Allow users to modify the recipes they created they feel have benefitted them for others in case they discover new information about a recipe
 - Allow users to delete recipes they created should they feel that they are no longer useful
-- Offered a route to Temple Lean the fitness facility destinations with quick options to open a communication channel with the Holiday in Ireland team to help the user make a booking.
+- Offer a route to finding out more about Temple Lean the fitness facility

 Further objectives included;
-- implementing interactive features on the web site to help the user feel in touch with Ireland
+- implementing interactive features on the Temple Lean Recipes website to help the user feel they were unlocking short manageable amounts of information about healthy food recipes.
-- allow the user to locate the holiday areas easily on a map of Ireland
-- allow the user to learn some basic information about Ireland
-- allow the user to reach out and make contact with the Holiday in Ireland team

 ###### User Story 1

-I am a currently researching holiday destinations.
-A friend recommends that I check out a website named "Holiday in Ireland".
-I search the web find the Holiday in Ireland website.
-In particular I click on Learn about Ireland.
-I hover my mouse over the pictures on the page and card flip features reveal buttons that allow me to toggle through information on different pieces of content about Ireland and discover some basic information.
+I am a currently a member of Temple Lean Gym.
+Following a conversation with a friend about diet and exercise my friend recommends that I check out a new website named "Temple Lean Recipes".
+I search the web find the Temple Lean Recipes website.
+I register and I click on the option 'Dinner' because I have always had trouble cooking healthy dinner recipes.
+I click on a recipe I am interested in through the collapsible buttons on the page and the collapsible feature reveals information in a step wise manner that allows me to learn what I need to know about how to make the recipe as well as other information.

 ###### User Story 2